Here are your Board of Trustees and Your Practice Leader Biographies

 Christopher Kakuyo Leibow is the founder and practice leader of the Salt Lake Buddhist Fellowship and trans-sectarian Buddhist community in Salt Lake City.
 He is a lay minister with the Bright Dawn Center for Oneness Buddhism.
 Bright Dawn’s ministry program is led by Koyo Kubose Sensei, son and dharma heir of Gyomay Kubose Sensei, a pioneer in American Buddhism.

-Christopher Kakuyo started the SLBF almost ten years ago, to provide Western Buddhists a community-based Buddhism where people would feel accepted just as they are.
+Christopher Kakuyo started the SLBF more than ten years ago, to provide Western Buddhists a community-based Buddhism where people would feel accepted just as they are.
 He wanted to create a place where what someone believes is ultimately no one’s business and what brings people together; what unites them is the teaching of Buddha and their shared aspiration to bring healing to a wounded world.

-Christpher’s professional life has been varied doing all kinds of odd jobs, from dishwasher, file clerk, security officer, factory worker, psychiatric technician and corporate training.
+Christopher’s professional life has been varied doing all kinds of odd jobs, from dishwasher, file clerk, security officer, factory worker, psychiatric technician and corporate training.

 Christopher has studied at the Buddhist University of Thailand and has a degree in Environmental Studies from the University of Utah and an MFA in Poetry from Antioch University.
-For years he was active in the arts community in downtown SLC.His poetry and art have been published internationally.
+For years he was active in the arts community in downtown SLC.
+His poetry and art have been published internationally.
 He likes to say he is an “internationally obscure” artist.

-Sharon Aaron – Director
+Sharon Aaron – Trustee

 email: sharonaaronslc@hotmail.com